brennonbrimhall/augur-cpp/README.md

 You'll need to verify that you have a compiler, a recent CMake, and git installed.
-If you haven't installed a compiler, a window may come up to help you install everything and you may need to rerun parts of the above.
+If you haven't installed a compiler, a window may come up to help you install everything and you may need to rerun some commands.

 #### OpenMP Support